 G Code Viewer Screen

 The G Code Viewer Screen displays the 3D motions of the machine tool as a GCode program is executing.
 To Display an entire G Code Program quickly without any physical motion of the machine tool, select Simulate on the main KMotionCNC Screen and execute the program.
 Linear and Circular Feed Motions (G1, G2, G3) are displayed as green paths.
 Rapid Motions (G0) are displayed as red lines.
-Note that rapid motions may not actually be performed as straight lines since during rapid motions each axis moves independently as quickly as possible.
+Note that the cursors slows after three seconds and switches to fine resolution mode for added accuracy.

 Use these buttons to view directly from the Top, Side, or Front respectively.
 The camera is positioned at a distance away to view the entire box extents or current path extents whichever is greatest.